Marine logarithm tables

 Table of Logarithms of whole numbers

-Then, using Table IV (Logarithms of Whole Numbers), we convert this logarithmic term back into a natural number.
+Then, using Table 4 (Logarithms of Whole Numbers), we convert this logarithmic term back into a natural number.

 It’s like sending our numbers on a log trip and welcoming them back to the world of natural numbers!